ETSIhackers/STIR2PETSIRD/README.md

-# PETSIRD template for use cases
+# STIR2PETSIRD converter

-The purpose of this repo is to provide a starting point for other software that uses PETSIRD.
+The purpose of this repo is to provide a starting point for converting list mode PET data read by STIR to PETSIRD.

 ## Background
 The [Emission Tomography Standardization Initiative (ETSI)](https://etsinitiative.org/)